cozy/cozy-stack/docs/jobs.md

   - `@cron` to schedule recurring jobs scheduled at specific times
   - `@interval` to schedule periodic jobs executed at a given fix interval
+  - `@at` to schedule a one-time job executed after at a specific time in the future
+  - `@in` to schedule a one-time job executed after a specific amount of time
   - `@event` to launch a job after a change in the cozy
+  - `@webhook` to launch a job by requesting an unguessable URL

 These three triggers have specific syntaxes to describe when jobs should be scheduled.
 See below for more informations.